We will use Inkscape to draw a soup can. This example will cover: combining and dividing paths, using Gradients, making shadows, and distorting text.

-Finally, select first the text and then the new path.
-Call up the Pattern Along Path effect ( → → ).
+Next, select the text and the path.
+Call up the Pattern Along Path extension ( → → ).
 This will open a dialog.
 In the dialog, select Single in the Copies of the pattern menu and Ribbon in the Deformation type menu.
 All the entry boxes should be 0.0 and none of the boxes should be checked.
 Click the OK button.
 The text will probably be backward.
 Flip it with the → (H) command.
 Finally, delete the small arc.

 Spiff up the can top.

 There is no stopping at the level of detail you can added.
 In the final figure, a series of ovals of different sizes, positions, and gradients have been used to give the top of the can more realism.
 These ovals are shown in an expanded view in the next figure.

 All the ellipses were created by taking the original can top, duplicating it, and then using the Scale tab of the Transform dialog.
 The fill was then changed to either a flat fill or a linear gradient with the same colors as used for the rest of the can.